Japanese Pickles Recipe. Kim Chi and Regular Pickles Variations

 Kim Chi, like all fermented foods, is an ancient food making a great comeback.
 Kim Chi is exactly our condiment above, with one added step: toss the cabbage with the salt and place in a colander overnight over a tray.
 Then rinse and squeeze dry, then proceed just as above.
 Season with some added sliced garlic cloves and red pepper flakes or Sriracha sauce, and some sliced fresh or pickled ginger (sushi ginger) if desired.
 Proceed just as above.
 Allow 3 to 5 days to pickle at room temperature, then store in the refrigerator.

 For Regular Pickles: This is the way we eat them in Morocco.
 No forcing the vegetables down.
-Place all ingredients in a large jar, add your favorite spices in a small cheesecloth bag (peppercorns, coriander seeds, cumin seeds, garlic slices etc), 2-3 teaspoons turmeric powder if desired, add water to cover, and shake vigorously to combine.
+Place all ingredients in a large jar, add your favorite spices in a small cheesecloth bag securely tied (peppercorns, coriander seeds, cumin seeds, garlic slices etc), 2-3 teaspoons turmeric powder if desired, add water to cover, and shake vigorously to combine.
 Allow 3 to 5 days to pickle at room temperature, then store in the refrigerator.

 Japanese Pickle Press: